 FOR IMMEDIATE RELEASE: Feb.
 12, 2020

 HURON, S.D. — Ten South Dakota high schools will compete in a statewide science and math competition Feb.
-15 for the opportunity to represent South Dakota at the Department of Energy National Science Bowl
+15 for the opportunity to represent South Dakota at the Department of Energy National Science Bowl this spring.

 What: South Dakota Regional High School Science Bowl